SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 referencing them relative to the superstate than the the local substate, EBC will be able create a valid rule without any repair.

-To detect when this is happening, use the chunk stats command.
-(See section 9.4.1.2 It will tell you if any of an agent’s learned rules that required repair.
+To detect when this is happening, use the ['chunk' stats command](../reference/cli/cmd_chunk.md).
+It will tell you if any of an agent’s learned rules that required repair.
 If you instruct the explainer to record the chunk, you can also see whether a specific chunk was repaired by looking at the chunk’s individual stats

 ### Missing Operator Selection Knowledge